File Transfer with rsync, scp, sftp

 Using rsync

-rsync handles resuming transfers, synchronizing changes, and is more efficient when many files are involved:
+rsync is more powerful than scp.
+It can resume interrupted transfers, only sends file differences (not entire files), and is more efficient when many files are involved:

 Using sftp

-sftp opens an interactive session so you can browse and transfer files more flexibly:
+sftp opens an interactive session for browsing and transferring files:

 sftp your_netid@login.seawulf.stonybrook.edu